danajacob/datasciencecoursera/getting-and-cleaning-data/project/UCI-HAR-Dataset/README.md

 This is the repo for coursera's "Getting and Cleanning Data" course project.
 The goal of the project is to clean a data set and create a dity data set with descriptive variable names and a clean codebook.
 In addition to descriptions of data variables, the codebook also documents any transformation work that led to the tidy data set.

 The source data is the "Human Activity Recognition Using Smartphones Dataset" from the UCI Machine Learning Repository.
-A description of the dataset can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+Dataset information is at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 The dataset can be downloaded at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 This data records human activities wearing Samsung Galaxy 5 II smartphone.
 Experiments were carried out with a group of 30 volunteers between the age of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing the smartphone on the waist.
 Using its embedded accelerometer and gyroscope, the researchers captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.